GROUNDED

 Final Touches

-Compost rows are covered with Top Tex Fleece Compost Tarps (used tarps for sale) and ACS Moisture Guard Fleece Compost Tarps (new tarps for sale) to further increase heat, support aeration, provide a dark environment for early stage fungi decomposers, retain and reflect moisture and reduce carbon loss, odor and flies.
-These tarps originate in Europe and are incredibly hardy, lasting up to 10+ years.
+Compost rows are covered with Fleece Compost Tarps to further increase heat, support aeration, provide a dark environment for early stage fungi decomposers, retain and reflect moisture, reduce carbon loss, odor and flies.
+These tarps originate in Austria and are incredibly hardy, lasting up to 10+ years.
+New tarps up to 50 feet x 13.12 feet or customized can also be purchased.
+Used tarps up to 5 years old are sold when available.

-GROUNDED LLC creates Angie's Gold Premium Compost using the controlled heat compost method.
+GROUNDED LLC creates Angie's Gold Living Compost using the controlled heat compost method.

 Benefits of